Amr146/udacity-myreads/README.md

 ## TL;DR

-To get started developing right away:
+To get started right away:

+- make sure you are in the starter directory
 - install all project dependencies with `npm install`
 - start the development server with `npm start`